 Click Here to see detailed deductions on Travel, Entertainment, Gift, and Car Expenses on IRS’s website.

 Telephone & Internet Charges

-You may or may not have a separate line for your business, in the later case when you receive your telephone bill each month you can highlight the business calls and file it accordingly.
-Many people carry a cell phone especially for business calls.
-They can claim full bill as tax-deductible.
+You may or may not have a separate line for your business, in the latter case when you receive your telephone bill each month you can highlight the business calls and file it accordingly.
+Many people carry a cell phone, especially for business calls.
+They can claim the full bill as tax-deductible.
 It is highly advisable to NOT to include your personal usage.